rwhrsbh/DreamAuto/PRIVACY.md

 ## Effective Date

-This Privacy Policy is effective as of January 2024.
+This Privacy Policy is effective as of February 8, 2025